 Mat fees are charged on a monthly or per-class basis.
 Monthly fees are $80 per calendar month ($60 concession) allowing you to attend as many scheduled classes as you wish.
 Alternatively, you can pay a casual attendance fee of $15 per-class.

-There is also a yearly registration and insurance fee equivalent to one month’s training fees.
+There is also a yearly registration and insurance fee equivalent to one month’s training fees payable on August 1st every year.

 If you are interested in practising please feel free to contact us or just drop in and watch a class.
 If you prefer a more hands-on approach, you are more than welcome to participate in a free class.